BennyGodwinM/Aircraft_Design_Guide/README.md

 Each section is a Jupyter notebook.
 The markdown cells contain theory, physical reasoning, and discussion; the code cells contain Python implementations of key relationships and produce figures that are referenced in the text.
 The approach mirrors the real design process: start broad, make educated assumptions, and refine progressively through iteration.

 The primary references are Raymer, Torenbeek, and Anderson.
-Where those sources are drawn from they are cited in-text.
-Where content draws on hands-on practice — from leading AIAA Design-Build-Fly and competitive aircraft design programmes, structural analysis at NIAR, and flight-data research — that is noted too.
+Where those sources are drawn from they are cited in-text

 > **→ [Read the guide online](https://bennygodwinm.github.io/Aircraft_Design_Guide)**